Child and adolescent clinicians at QPS offer psychotherapy (i.e., treatment) and assessment for:

 What to expect

-During the initial assessment phase of treatment, the clinician will typically meet with the child/adolescent and their parents.
+During the initial assessment phase, the clinician will typically meet with the child/adolescent and parents.
 This format may differ for older adolescents, where the clinician may ask to meet with the client alone for the first session.
-The clinician will usually ask for information about the child’s presenting problem as well as background information including developmental history, school history, social functioning and medical history.
+The clinician will usually ask for information about the child’s presenting problem as well as background information including developmental history, school history, social functioning, and medical history.
 Sometimes questionnaires are used to better understand behaviours and social-emotional functioning.

 After the initial assessment phase, the parents and child/adolescent are provided with feedback, including areas that may be helpful to address.
 A treatment plan is then established based on mutually agreed upon goals.

-The duration of treatment will vary depending on the nature of presenting concerns and goals of intervention.
-Most often, clients and psychologists meet weekly, but sessions may become more spread out toward the latter stages of treatment.
+The duration of the meetings will vary depending on the nature of presenting concerns and goals of intervention.
+Most often, clients and psychologists meet weekly for about 50 minutes, but sessions may become more spread out toward the latter stages of treatment.
+Sessions may also be longer or shorter, depending on the client’s needs.
 Even after finishing treatment, it is not uncommon for clients to return for occasional “booster” sessions.